Level/abstract-leveldown/README.md

 <a name="public-iterator"></a>
 ### `iterator`

+An iterator allows you to _iterate_ the entire store or a range.
+It operates on a snapshot of the store, created at the time `db.iterator()` was called.
+This means reads on the iterator are unaffected by simultaneous writes.
+Most but not all implementations can offer this guarantee.

 An iterator keeps track of when a `next()` is in progress and when an `end()` has been called so it doesn't allow concurrent `next()` calls, it does allow `end()` while a `next()` is in progress and it doesn't allow either `next()` or `end()` after `end()` has been called.

 #### `iterator.next(callback)`

+Advance the iterator and yield the entry at that key.
+If an error occurs, the `callback` function will be called with an `Error`.
+Otherwise, the `callback` receives `null`, a `key` and a `value`.
+The type of `key` and `value` depends on the options passed to `db.iterator()`.

+If the iterator has reached its end, both `key` and `value` will be `undefined`.
+This happens in the following situations:

+- The end of the store has been reached
+- The end of the range has been reached
+- The last `iterator.seek()` was out of range.

+**Note:** Don't forget to call `iterator.end()`, even if you received an error.

 #### `iterator.seek(target)`

+Seek the iterator to a given key or the closest key.
+Subsequent calls to `iterator.next()` will yield entries with keys equal to or larger than `target`, or equal to or smaller than `target` if the `reverse` option passed to `db.iterator()` was true.

+If range options like `gt` were passed to `db.iterator()` and `target` does not fall within that range, the iterator will reach its end.

+**Note:** At the time of writing, `leveldown` is the only known implementation to support `seek()`.
+In other implementations, it is a noop.

 #### `iterator.end(callback)`

+End iteration and free up underlying resources.
+The `callback` function will be called with no arguments on success or with an `Error` if ending failed for any reason.

 ### Type Support